 Rohrbach Campground is part of the Antietam National Battlefield.
-It is a walk-in, primitive camping area available to Scouts and other organized groups, and is open each year from March 1- November 30.
-In addition, the Scouts can do a 10-mile hike on the battlefield and earn a patch.
-For patches, the guidebook and information contact our museum store at (301) 432-4329 or purchase them on our new online bookstore.
-The campground has 10 sites, each of which is provided with a fire ring and picnic tables and space to accommodate a maximum of 30 people.
+It is a walk-in, primitive camping area available to Scouts and other organized groups.
+In 2014, the campground will be open from May 23 until October 14.
+While visiting, the Scouts can go on a 10-mile hike of the battlefield and earn a patch.
+For patches and the guidebook, contact our museum store at (301) 432-4329.
+The campground has 10 sites, each of which is provided with a fire ing and picnic tables and space to accommodate a maximum of 30 people.

 Campground reservations are made by mail only and are awarded on a first-come, first-served basis.
 Campground assignments will be made by Antietam National Battlefield staff.
 Each site is assessed a $25 charge for either a one- or two-night stay.
 Extended stays are charged at a rate of $10 per night per campsite.
 Additionally, all scouts and scout leaders ages seventeen and older are required to pay the park entrance fee of $4 per person to be paid at the Park Visitor Center.